Caring, professional help for addiction

 At First Step Recovery, we believe individuals with a substance use disorder can manage this disease and regain control of their life.
 Long-term recovery is possible, and our Licensed Addiction Counselors and medical staff are here to walk alongside you and your family every step of the way.

-Don't put off beginning a new, healthier life for you and your family.
+You can begin a new, healthier life for you and your family.
 Take the First Step today.

-First Step is an approved SUD Voucher Provider
+Approved SUD Voucher Provider

 North Dakota residents 18 and older who need help for their alcohol or drug use but can’t pay for services may be able to access treatment at First Step Recovery at no cost.
 The ND Substance Use Disorder (SUD) Voucher is a state-funded program that allows individuals to choose their provider.
 Call 701-451-4900 to take the First Step today.